Table of Contents

 Iron Grip is the only one with 3 handle styles you can choose from.
 One of those options is fat handles, making it the only fat-handled urethane dumbbell on the market, that I know of.

 Some people like contoured handles, which are thicker in the middle and taper to the sides, and those are harder to find with urethane dumbbells.
 It’s common with rubber dumbbells.
-And you know, for some reason every contoured handled dumbbell in existence has a weird knurl pattern.
-They don’t want to knurl the whole thing.
-I don’t know what the deal is.
+For some reason every contoured handled dumbbell in existence has a weird knurl pattern.
+They aren’t able to knurl the whole thing with the way it’s formed I guess.

 Head Shape

 Round tends to be what commercial gyms have.
 Round is not always ideal for garage gyms, because garages have a 1 degree slope (mandated by law) down towards the entrance, and your dumbbells can roll.
-Round dumbbells also require larger saddle-style dumbbell racks (where each dumbbell is held by its own saddle), as they would roll around in traditional flat dumbbell racks.
-This is all typically no problem for commercial gyms, where a larger rack is actually helpful so that the dumbbells are spaced out enough so more users can get at the dumbbells they need and also replace the dumbbells into the correct spots.
+Round dumbbells are used best in larger saddle-style dumbbell racks (where each dumbbell is held by its own saddle), as they can roll around in traditional flat dumbbell racks.
+This is all typically no problem for commercial gyms, where a larger rack is actually helpful so that the dumbbells are spaced out enough to allow space for multiple users getting what they need need and also to help indicate the correct spots for each.

 Weight Increments